-Bitnami made its PHPMyAdmin very secure in its stack, you can’t access it just by typing its path to the address bar like https://example.com/phpmyadmin.
-To access the bitnami PHPMyAdmin page you should create an SSH tunnel that will allow you to connect to the localhost 127.0.0.1, and you can access the application.
+Bitnami made its PHPMyAdmin very secure in its stack, and you can’t access it by typing its path to the address bar like https://example.com/phpmyadmin.
+Instead, to access the bitnami PHPMyAdmin page, you should create an SSH tunnel that will allow you to connect to the localhost 127.0.0.1, and you can access the application.

-For this you’ve to go through following steps:
+For this, you’ve to go through the following steps:

 - Download puTTY application